inrupt/artifact-generator/README.md

 lit-artifact-generator --help
 ```

-If you wish to clone the repository instead of installing the LIT Artifact
+If you wish to clone the repository instead of installing the Artifact
 Generator, you can run it from the cloned directory by simply replacing all the
 example references below to `lit-artifact-generator ...` with
 `node index.js ...`.